toknapp/python-sdk-upvest/README.md

 Using the address, Jane is now able to receive funds in her Ethereum wallet on John's platform.
 Thus, she logs in to her current wallet provider and sends the funds to her newly created wallet.

 ### Transaction Sending
-After a couple of days Jane would like to buy a new roadbike, paying with Ethereum.
+After a couple of days, Jane would like to buy a new road bike, paying with Ethereum.
 The address of the seller is: `0x6720d291A72B8673E774A179434C96D21eb85E71` and Jane would like to transfer 1ETH.
 As quantity is denoted in Wei (Ethereum smallest unit), John will need to implement an automatic transformation of this amount.
-The transaction can be send via the Upvest API making the following call:
+The transaction can be sent via the Upvest API making the following call:
 ```python
 # Retrieving Jane's wallet_id
 wallets_of_jane = clientele.list_wallets().data